redwoodjs/redwood/CONTRIBUTING.md

 ### Option 2: Fork a starter repo
 You can always fork the [Redwood-Gitpod starter repo](https://github.com/redwoodjs/gitpod-starter) - which is a brand new project with the latest stable version of Redwood.

 Once you make your changes in your fork, you can include the link to your repo.
-This makes its much easier for us to see and understand whats going on.
+This makes its much easier for us to see and understand what's going on.